Tech-JI/Git-wksp-25Fa/part1.md

 - a central storage location for a project's files and their complete revision history

-- stored in a `.git` folder in your project root directory
+- stored in a hidden `.git` folder in your project root directory

 ## How to create a repository